laberning/openrowingmonitor/docs/Architecture.md

 From a pure mathematical perspective, a higher order polynomial would be more appropriate.
 A cubic regressor, or even better a fourth order polynomal have shown to be better mathematical approximation of the time versus distance function for a Concept2 RowErg.
 However, there are some current practical objections against using these more complex methods:

 * Higher order polynomials are less stable in nature, and overfitting is a real issue.
 As this might introduce wild shocks in our metrics, this might be a potential issue for application;
 * A key limitation is the available number of datapoints.
-For the determination of a polynomial of the n-th order, you need at least n+1 datapoints (which in OpenRowingMonitor translates to a `flankLength`).
-Some rowers, for example the Sportstech WRX700, only deliver 5 to 6 datapoints for the entire drive phase, thus putting explicit limits on the number of datapoints available.
+For the determination of a polynomial of the n-th order, you need at least n+1 datapoints (which in Open Rowing Monitor translates to a `flankLength`).
+Some rowers, for example the Sportstech WRX700, only deliver 5 to 6 datapoints for the entire drive phase, thus putting explicit limits on the number of datapoints available for such an approximation.
 * Calculating a higher order polynomial in a robust way, for example by Theil-Senn regression, is CPU intensive.
 A quadratic approach requires a O(n<sup>2</sup>) calculation when a datapoint is added to the flank.
 Our estimate is that a cubic approach requires a O(n<sup>3</sup>) calculation, and a 4th polynomial a O(n<sup>4</sup>) calculation.
 With smaller flanks (which determines the n) this has proven to be doable, but for machines with produce a lot of datapoints, and thus more noise and a bigger `flankLength`(like the C2 RowErg and Nordictrack RX-800, both with an 11 `flankLength`) this becomes an issue, as completing 10<sup>3</sup> or even 10<sup>4</sup> complex calculations within the 5 miliseconds that is available before the next datapoint arrives, is most likely impossible.